 Treatment of NMO is evolving, with immunosuppression (e.g. anti-CD20 monoclonal antibody rituximab) appearing effective 5.

-It is important to distinguish NMO from MS as treatment not only is different but treating a patient with NMO with MS-specific therapies (e.g. beta-interferon or natalizumab) can actually lead to its exacerbation 5.
+It is important to distinguish NMO from MS as the treatment not only is different but treating a patient with NMO with MS-specific therapies (e.g. beta-interferon or natalizumab) can actually lead to its exacerbation 5.

 Patients with a relapsing course have a poorer prognosis 4: